Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

-Maggie Seer, Community Relations Coordinator
+Maggie Seer, Development & Volunteer Coordinator

 I began taking dance classes at Danceworks the summer after my freshman year to continue my training, and shortly after that I began teaching classes at Danceworks.
 I have always admired Danceworks for how they serve our broader community through the arts.
 All of this, combined with the welcoming and friendly atmosphere made Danceworks a very desirable place to work!

 I love how tightly knit and supportive the communities of people in Milwaukee are, especially the dance community.
 I also love how I am constantly surprised to learn about new spots to visit in the city; there is always something new to try.

 Who has the best french fries?
 Café Hollander – Frites with the roasted garlic aioli!